boatkit-io/goatutils/README.md

 ## pkg/subscribableevent

 A simple multi-subscribable event emitter/callback-callbacker.
-Call .Subscribe(callback), get a token, call .Unsubscribe() on the token when you're done.
+Call .Subscribe(callback), get a token, call .Unsubscribe() with the token when you're done.

 ## pkg/canbus